soulclimberchick/adme-pred-py/Temp README.md for project.md

 These bits are converted two more times - once more to a Bit String which are much easier to work with.
 Then each bit is cast as a feature (meaning they each get their own column in the dataframe).
 In the end, each element has each bit cast as a feature of that molecule for modeling.

+Once the data was converted, both the full converted dataset and datasets broken up by isoenzme were created for Exploratory Data Analysis and Modeling

+After running EDA and models on the Fingerprint data which would have easily met MVP for this project, I decided to try to do some feature engineering to match SwissADME's feature set for this component of their project.
+This process has taken a long time due to having never worked with molecular data or rdkit before.
+17 of the 50 features were extracted and run through EDA and modeling just to see how things ran with that small subset.

 ![](data/visuals/)

 ---------